brianmcn/Zelda1RandoTools/doc/use.md

 Clicking a door with its existing-state-mouse-button (e.g. left-clicking a green door) toggles it back into unknown gray.

+There is an option in the [Options Menu](#main-om), off by default, to automatically infer some green doors.
+(It will conservatively put a green door between rooms A and B only if you just marked B, and B is not a transport stair, and A is the only adjacent room with a mark.)

 #### Rooms

 Dungeon rooms are somewhat complicated, as there is a lot of state you might want to track.
 Read about them in [Dungeon Rooms section](#main-dr).